-- 1. Teacher/non-teacher wage competitiveness: Comparison of teachers' wages to wages of other professionals in the same state, controlling for factors such as age and education. - 2.
-Predicted staffing ratios: Teacher-per-student ratios by district poverty adjusted for district size, regional wage variation, and population density.
-Can be compared with high- and low-poverty districts in each state. - 3.
+- 1. Teacher/non-teacher wage competitiveness: Comparison of teachers' wages to wages of professionals in the same state, controlling for factors such as age and education. - 2.
+Predicted staffing ratios: Teacher per student ratios by district poverty adjusted for district size, regional wage variation, and population density.
+Can be compared between high- and low-poverty districts in each state. - 3.
 Predicted class size: Average class size by district poverty, for both departmentalized and self-contained classes, adjusted for district size, regional wage variation, and population density.
-Can be compared with high- and low-poverty districts in each state. - 4.
+Can be compared between high-and low-poverty districts in each state. - 4.
 Teacher salary competitiveness: Ratio of actual to predicted teacher salaries, adjusted for degree, experience, and labor market, by poverty (poverty as a percentage of poverty within the labor market).
-Can be compared with high- and low-poverty districts in each state. - 5.
+Can be compared between high- and low-poverty districts in each state. - 5.
 Coverage and charter market share: The number of school-aged students enrolled in public schools as a percentage of all school-aged children, as well as total charter school market share by state (percent of all public school students enrolled in charter schools). - 6.
-Income-based early childhood schooling gap: The number of 3- and 4-year-olds from low-income families enrolled in school as a percentage of the total number of 3- and 4-year-olds enrolled in school.
+Income-based early childhood schooling gap: The number of low-income 3- and 4-year-olds enrolled in school as a percentage of the total number of 3- and 4-year-olds enrolled in school.

 These measures, which are all part of our State Indicators Database, can be used independently or in coordination with our three core indicators.
-One might, for example, examine the relationship between progressivity of resources and progressivity of class sizes or staffing ratios.
+One might, for example, examine the relationship between progressivity of resources and progressivity of class sizes or staffing ratios (see Baker et al. [2019] for an analysis of teacher wage competitiveness using SFID data).